Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 - Data source: Instagram JSON export (

-messages/inbox/<person>/message_1.json).- Key bug: the export lists messages newest-first, and I treated them as if oldest-first — reversing their order before pairing was the fix.
+messages/inbox/<person>/message_1.json).- Key bug: the export lists messages newest-first and I treated them as oldest-first.
+Reversing the order before pairing was the fix.

 - Key insight: don't pair raw messages.
 Merge consecutive same-sender messages first, then pair.